 For other people, there is a delay in feelings of grief, or the feelings may be buried or expressed in different ways — withdrawal, anger, escape through drugs or alcohol, or intense involvement in work.
 Grief reactions may be unexpected and waves of painful memories may assault you at unpredictable times.
 The anniversary of a person’s death or other important dates can be particularly tough.
 However the process unfolds, take care of yourself, cry when you need to, seek solitude if that helps, and try to give yourself the space you need to reach an even keel.

 While the passing of time will not erase feelings of loss, the intensity will ease somewhat as months and years go by.
 If you find it too difficult to move on with your life, you may be facing situational depression.
 Find time to talk with a grief counselor or attend a grief support group (often available from hospice).
 It is very important to take good care of — and be kind to — yourself.
 The organizations and resources listed below, or those in your personal or faith network, may also be able to help as you move through this profound experience — one we all must face at some time in our lives.
 One that makes us human.

 Family Caregiver Alliance (FCA) offers an extensive online library of free educational materials for caregivers.
 The publications, webinars and videos offer families the kind of straightforward, practical help they need as they care for relatives with chronic or disabling health conditions.

-Family Care Navigator is FCA’s online directory of resources for caregivers in all 50 states.
+Services by State is FCA’s online directory of resources for caregivers in all 50 states.
 It includes information on government health and disability programs, legal resources, disease-specific organizations and more.